Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • You need to give up bad habits.

-• We must not forget to take medicines that thin the blood, if a person has increased clotting.
+• We must not forget to take blood thinning medications if a person has increased coagulability.

 • Worth taking the time active image life and physical activity.

 The main rule in the prevention and treatment of thrombosis is a timely visit to the doctor.
-To maintain your health, you should contact a medical institution at the first alarming symptoms.
+To maintain your health, you should contact a medical facility at the first alarming symptoms.

 Who said that it is impossible to cure severe liver diseases?

-• And now you are ready to take advantage of any opportunity that will give you the long-awaited good health!
+• And now you are ready to take advantage of any opportunity that will give you the long-awaited well-being!

-An effective remedy for the treatment of the liver exists.
-Follow the link and find out what the doctors recommend!
+An effective treatment for the liver does exist.
+Follow the link and find out what doctors recommend!

-Everyone knows that blood flows from the organs through the veins.
+Everyone knows that blood flows through veins from organs.
 But in our body there is an exception.
-It's about the portal vein.
+We are talking about the portal vein.
 It is formed by 2 mesenteric and one splenic vein.
-Collects blood from the digestive tract, then enters the liver.
+Collects blood from the gastrointestinal tract and then enters the liver.

-Portal vein thrombosis is dangerous state when a thrombus forms in the lumen of a vessel.
-Accordingly, the blood flow is disturbed.
+Portal vein thrombosis is dangerous condition when a blood clot forms in the lumen of a vessel.
+Accordingly, blood flow is disrupted.

 The disease can develop not only in adults.
-Even babies are at risk.
-Portal vein thrombosis is a complication of infection of the umbilical cord stump.
-Acute appendicitis can also lead to serious consequences.
+Even babies are subject to certain risks.
+A complication of infection of the umbilical cord stump is portal vein thrombosis.
+Acute appendicitis can also provoke the development of serious consequences.

-Consider the main causes of portal vein thrombosis.
-The German scientist Rudolf Virchow found that in order to implement this disease 3 conditions are required.
+Let's look at the main causes of portal vein thrombosis.
+The German scientist Rudolf Virchow discovered that in order to implement of this disease 3 conditions are required.

 1. Violation of the integrity of the vascular wall.
-Namely, the endothelium.
-If the surface does not pathological changes, formed clots move with the blood flow.
-But in case of injury or inflammatory processes the structure of the endothelium changes.
+Namely the endothelium.
+If the surface does not have pathological changes, the formed clots move with the blood flow.
+Well, in case of injury or inflammatory processes the structure of the endothelium changes.
 The formed clots settle in these places, gradually accumulating.
-As a result, an obstruction of the vessel occurs.
+As a result, vessel obstruction occurs.

 • Surgical interventions.